 Authors: Peng Wang

-To well understand crowd behavior, microscopic models have been developed in recent decades, in which an individual's behavioral/psychological status can be modeled and simulated.
-A well-known model is the social-force model innovated by physical scientists.
-A problem, however, is that the testing results of the model were not explained in consistency with the social-psychological findings, resulting in misunderstanding of the model by most social-psychologists.
+To well understand crowd behavior, microscopic models have been developed in recent decades, in which an individual’s behavioral/psychological status can be modeled and simulated.
+A well-known model is the social-force model innovated by physical scientists (Helbing and Molnar, 1995; Helbing, Farkas and Vicsek, 2000; Helbing et al., 2002).
+This model has been widely accepted and mainly used in simulation of crowd evacuation in the past decade.
+A problem, however, is that the testing results of the model were not explained in consistency with the social-psychological findings, resulting in misunderstanding of the model by social-psychologists.
 This paper will bridge the gap between psychological studies and physical explanation about this model.
-We interpret this physics-based model from a psychological perspective, clarifying that the model is consistent with psychological studies on stress and time-pressure.
-The simulation result of this model actually explicates how stress could improve or impair collective performance of crowd behaviors.
+We interpret this physics-based model from a psychological perspective, clarifying that the model is consistent with psychological studies on stress, including time-related stress and interpersonal stress.
+The simulation result of the model actually reflects Yerkes–Dodson law, explicating how stress could improve or impair human performances in a collective sense.

 Add your own feedback and questions here: